 - Beneficiary designations make no provision for federal tax planning.

-The Pitfalls of Bare-Bones Living Trusts
+Bare-Bones Living Trusts

 - Many trusts are sterile legal forms that do not contain instructions for loved ones.
 They only accomplish limited objectives.